gofr-dev/gofr/docs/advanced-guide/http-authentication/page.md

 # HTTP Authentication
 Authentication is a crucial aspect of web applications, controlling access to resources based on user roles or permissions.
-Authentication is the process of verifying a user's identity to grant access to protected resources.
-It ensures only authorized users can perform certain actions or access sensitive data within an application.
+It is the process of verifying a user's identity to grant access to protected resources.
+It ensures only authenticated users can perform actions or access data within an application.

 GoFr offer various approaches to implement authorization.